Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Introduction

 The second aspect is the choice of hyper-parameters for the clustering process.
 We take DBSCAN as our clustering algorithm and, instead of fixing a value for the $\varepsilon$ parameter, we scan different clustering densities --- the lower the value, the denser the cluster.
 If a sample is identified as an outlier in any of these levels, it is marked as an outlier in the other levels.
 By tracking the state of each sample (inliers and outliers) through clustering runs, we can produce clusters that connect different dense regions while disregarding noisy samples.

-Our pipeline is designed for general self-supervised learning and, to demonstrate this capability, we consider two critical applications that operate with different types of data: person re-identification and authorship verification from social media texts.
-The second task is to group tweets (Twitter short messages) of the same author in a fully-unsupervised manner, only considering raw texts as input.
-To the best of our knowledge, we are the first ones to apply the same self-supervised learning pipeline to different modalities with minor adjustments.
+Our method is designed for two critical applications that operate with different types of data: Person re-identification (images) and Authorship Attribution for social media (texts).
+To the best of our knowledge, we are the first to apply the same self-supervised learning method to different modalities with minor adjustments.

 The main contributions of our work are: \begin{itemize} \item An effective distance averaging strategy to combine distances between feature vectors generated by independent backbones, taking advantage of complementary information.
-This simplifies the training process, as previously proposed complex techniques are not necessary. \item An ensemble-based clustering strategy in which we scan a set of hyper-parameter values and combine intermediate clustering results in a unique, more robust result.
-By doing this, we can connect dense regions without the effect of noisy samples. \item A novel general self-supervised learning pipeline that can be applied to different problems with minor adjustments. \end{itemize}
+This simplifies the training process, as previously proposed complex techniques are unnecessary. \item An ensemble-based clustering strategy in which we scan a set of hyper-parameter values and combine intermediate clustering results in a unique, more robust result.
+By doing this, we can connect dense regions without the effect of noisy samples. \item A novel self-supervised learning formulation that can be applied to different problems such as fully-unsupervised Person ReID and Text Authorship Attribution with minor adjustments. \end{itemize}